iterative/dvc.org/content/blog/2022-01-31-january-22-community-gems.md

 Thanks for another great question @rie!

 DVC doesn't track the pipeline dependencies, only the outputs.
-If you want DVC to track a pure data dependency, that's not an output of a different stage, you need to track it with `dvc add ...`
+If you want DVC to track a pure data dependency that's not an output of a different stage, you need to track it with `dvc add ...`

 ### [What is the difference between Kubeflow pipelines and DVC pipelines?](https://discord.com/channels/485586884165107732/563406153334128681/922728960478035978)